Urban-Hacker/Bitcoin-Food-Recipes/BeefTallow.md

 * 2kg of suet (I get mine directly from a small local slaughter house).
 Of course you can get as much as you want but keep in mind it takes some time to process it.
 * salt
-* A cast iron pot (works with normal pots but is far more challenging / harder to do.
+* A cast iron pot (works with normal pots but is far more challenging / harder to do correctly).

 # Instructions